leonardgeissler/fainder-demo/README.md

-LUCENE_DIR=lucene            # Subdirectory containing a Lucene index for keyword predicates METADATA_FILE=metadata.json  # JSON file with metadata about a collection QUERY_CACHE_SIZE=128         # Maximum number of query resuls to cache
+LUCENE_DIR=lucene            # Subdirectory containing a Lucene index for keyword predicates METADATA_FILE=metadata.json  # JSON file with metadata about a collection QUERY_CACHE_SIZE=128         # Maximum number of query resuls to cache DATASET_SLUG=kaggleRef       # Slug specific to the dataset collection

 # Lucene
 LUCENE_HOST=127.0.0.1               # Hostname of the Lucene service